russelljjarvis/asu_opt/README.md

 Once the program has finished, you can stick around you can even edit the file `/home/jovyan/work/scipyopt/nsga2.py` with emacs or rerun it by executing:
 `ipython -i nsga2.py`, where the `-i` flag facilitates monkey patching.

-Its probably to edit the file on the host system if powerful graphical editors are your thing.
+Its probably better to edit the file on the host system if powerful graphical editors are your thing.

 To run with scoop (in parallel, note this is actually slower for small dimensional problems with small `NGEN`, and population size, since parallel programs involve interprocess communication related costs).